knebiolo/stryke/README.md

 ## Unit Parameters

-The unit parameters tab is another complex tab that contains measurable properties of the project's turbine and facility such hydraulic head, runner diameter, number of blades, etc.
+The unit parameters tab is another complex tab that contains measurable properties of the project's turbines and facilities such hydraulic head, runner diameter, number of blades, etc.  Note not all parameters are required for all turbine types.

 | Field             | Data Type |                                             Comment                                           |
 |-------------------|-----------|-----------------------------------------------------------------------------------------------|